Category

 Coral reef ecosystems constructed in tanks using "environmental transfer technology"

 Takeuchi: Yes.
 Rising sea temperatures due to climate change will severely impact coral reefs.
 Corals are inherently delicate organisms; even slight environmental changes can kill them instantly.
 That's precisely why artificially rearing them has long been considered extremely difficult.
-Amidst this, our colleague Masuda, simply because he loves living things, took up recreating coral reefs as a hobby in his home aquarium.
-He meticulously adjusted the tank environment and relentlessly applied the PDCA cycle.
-Through this painstaking, artisan-like trial and error, he succeeded in raising coral, which then led to the development of environmental transfer technology.
-The number of people in Japan capable of cultivating coral in this manner is probably very limited.
-Masuda, bearing the title "CAO (Chief Aquarium Officer)," is central to Inoka's ecosystem technology.
+Amidst this, our colleague Masuda, simply because he loves living things, took up recreating coral reefs as a hobby in his home aquarium.He meticulously adjusted the tank environment and relentlessly applied the PDCA cycle.
+Through this painstaking, artisan-like trial and error, he succeeded in raising coral, which then led to the development of our environmental transfer technology.
+The number of people in Japan capable of cultivating coral like this is probably very small indeed.Masuda, holding the title of "CAO (Chief Aquarium Officer)," is central to Inoka's ecosystem technology.
 While Inoka achieved the world's first successful artificial coral spawning experiment in February 2022, we are now integrating IoT and AI into these technologies to provide more versatile solutions.

 Sawai: More companies are adopting sustainability management, but until now, efforts have mostly focused on climate change and decarbonization.
 Recently, however, I sense growing momentum in the business world for biodiversity initiatives.
-Aren't you seeing more inquiries from various companies?
+Are you seeing more inquiries from various companies?

 Takeuchi: That's correct.
 Regarding climate change, the international organization "TCFD (Task Force on Climate-related Financial Disclosures)" was established in 2015.
-This task force recommends that companies disclose specific information about how they are addressing climate change, such as CO2 emissions.
-Following this trend, the Taskforce on Nature-related Financial Disclosures (TNFD) began its activities in 2021, urging companies to disclose the impacts of their activities on natural capital and biodiversity.
-Companies are now being compelled to respond.
-Consequently, we frequently receive inquiries such as, "We want to measure the biodiversity impact of our products to comply with TNFD."
+This task force recommends that companies specifically disclose how they are addressing climate change, including details like CO2 emissions.Following this trend, the Taskforce on Nature-related Financial Disclosures (TNFD) began its activities in 2021, urging companies to disclose the impacts of their activities on natural capital and biodiversity.
+Companies are now being compelled to respond.Consequently, we frequently receive inquiries such as, "We want to measure the biodiversity impact of our products to comply with TNFD."
 We are increasingly supporting companies in this capacity as TNFD data analysts.
 By gathering various corporate case studies related to TNFD and monitoring trends, we assist companies in meeting global standards for biodiversity.

 Yuka Sawai, Dentsu Inc.